Screenshot 2026-03-03 at 09.41.31.png

 Fexer

-In the remote Val Fex, a blacksmith shapes knives from the same mountains that shaped his family over generations — as the valley around him is quietly transformed.
+In the remote Val Fex, a blacksmith shapes knives from the same mountains that shaped his family over generations — as the valley around him is gradually transformed.

 A film by Adrian Howell.
 Original score by Lorenz Weber.
-Featuring Roger Rominger.
+A portrait of Roger Rominger.

 Fexer is developed & produced with support from: Lia Rumantscha, Gemeinde Sils/Segl, Pro Fex, GKB, Forum Engadin, Kulturstiftung St. Moritz, Repower & Biblioteca Engiadinaisa.